angusmillar/Deprecated-Pyro/README.md

 SQL Server 2016 Management Studio Express 64 Bit

 ## How do I get this solution up and running ##
 There are two key projects you will need to understand to simply run the server in your development enviroment and production enviroment.
-The are as follows:
+They are as follows:

-**Pyro.ConsoleServer (Project)**
+**Development Enviroment: Pyro.ConsoleServer (Project)**

 The Pyro.ConsoleServer will run the server in console mode and is the primary way to use the server if in a development enviroment.
 It’s quicker to start and logs on screen the HTTP request coming in.
 The FHIR server is fully functional run this way.
 Before you run this project you will need to change the connection string for the Pyro.ConsoleServer.
 This can be found in the file: